Flooring fitters in Bromley — carpet, LVT, laminate and engineered wood supply and fit across BR1–BR2 postcodes

 Bickley · Large Edwardian villas

-Bickley — Bickley Park Road, Page Heath Lane, Chislehurst Road, Southborough Road BR1 — is renowned for its large Edwardian villas built between 1895 and 1914 for wealthy City professionals.
-These are exceptional properties: five to seven bedrooms, generous gardens, some with tennis courts.
-The original construction quality is outstanding: pitch pine boards of 175–200mm width in reception rooms, deep joists over substantial void depths, ground floors typically 400mm or more above ground level with excellent ventilation.
-Reception room spans of 6–7m are not unusual — requiring careful ply preparation and centre-line board laying for any hard floor product.
-Original boards in the best-maintained Bickley properties are in excellent condition.
-Wide-plank engineered oak (190mm+) in a brushed or fumed finish is the specification that does justice to these exceptional rooms.
-Some properties have had wet UFH retrofitted in ground-floor extensions — we always confirm system type before specifying.
+Bickley — Bickley Park Road, Page Heath Lane, Chislehurst Road, Southborough Road BR1 — is renowned for its large Edwardian villas built between 1900 and 1914 for wealthy City professionals.
+These are exceptional properties: five to seven bedrooms, generous gardens and original construction quality that stands apart from standard suburban housing.
+The suspended timber ground floors are built with pitch pine boards of 175–200mm width, deep joists over substantial void depths and ground floors typically 400mm or more above ground level.
+Reception room spans of 4–5 metres are standard, with some principal rooms reaching wider — requiring careful ply preparation and centre-line board laying for any hard floor product.
+Wide-plank engineered oak (190mm+) in a brushed or fumed finish is the specification that does justice to these generous rooms; for upper floors, a premium twist carpet with high-density felt underlay suits the scale and quality of Edwardian interior design.
+Original parquet is occasionally found in formal dining rooms on Bickley Park Road — we always assess condition before deciding whether to retain it or lift and replace.

 Bromley Common · Large Victorian and Edwardian detached

 Bromley Common — Bromley Common road, Oaklands Road, Hayes Lane BR2 — has a run of larger Victorian and Edwardian detached properties built between 1870 and 1914 for professional and business families.
-These are substantial homes with generous suspended timber: boards of 130–150mm width in reception rooms, room spans of 4.5–5.5m common, original parquet occasionally found in formal dining rooms.
-The properties here are larger than average for the area and the preparation requirements — full joist inspection, ply across 25–40m² reception areas — are reflected in accurate fixed pricing at the home visit.
+These are substantial homes with generous suspended timber: boards of 130–150mm width in reception rooms, room spans of 4.5–5.5m common, and original parquet occasionally found in formal dining rooms in the better Edwardian properties.
+The preparation requirements for whole-ground-floor jobs in Bromley Common — full joist inspection, re-nailing throughout, ply across 25–40m² reception areas — are reflected in accurate fixed pricing at the free home visit.
 First-floor boards in these properties are frequently in excellent condition: well-seasoned and undisturbed under decades of carpet.
-We always survey all floors before pricing a whole-house job.
+We always survey all floors before pricing a whole-house job, as first-floor board condition in Bromley Common is often superior to the ground floor in properties with a history of basement dampness.

 Hayes · 1930s Metroland semis

-Hayes — Hayes Road, Station Road, Crescent Road, Bourne Road BR2 — is a well-planned 1930s residential suburb developed following the extension of public transport connections to Bromley.
-The semi-detached houses here were built to a consistent and relatively high standard: deal boards 100–125mm wide, joists at 400mm centres, and a level of finish quality that reflects the aspiring middle-class owner-occupier market for which they were designed.
+Hayes — Hayes Road, Station Road, Crescent Road, Bourne Road BR2 — is a well-planned 1930s residential suburb developed following the extension of public transport connections to the outer Bromley area.
+The semi-detached houses here were built to a consistent and relatively high standard: deal boards 100–110mm wide on joists at 400mm centres, with a level of finish quality that reflects the aspiring middle-class owner-occupier market for which they were designed.
 Original board condition in Hayes is consistently above average for 1930s stock — many properties have been owner-occupied continuously since new and floors have been protected by original linoleum and carpet throughout.
-Kitchen extensions create the standard mixed subfloor situation; we survey and price both zones accurately.
-Hayes represents some of the more straightforward and predictable subfloor conditions we encounter in the outer south-east London area.
+Some Hayes properties retain the original linoleum in the kitchen and hallway, which is bonded to the boards and must be removed carefully before plying.
+Kitchen extensions create the standard mixed subfloor situation; we survey and price both zones accurately, including the height transition at the doorway threshold.
+Hayes is some of the more straightforward and predictable subfloor work we carry out in south-east London.

 The visit is free